A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

 \subsection{Guiding Principles}

-These principles are geared towards neural network classifiers, which are chosen as our focus because deep learning techniques are increasingly employed in malware defense, but their vulnerability to adversarial evasion attacks has yet to be tackled~\cite{raff2017malware}.
+These principles are geared to neural network classifiers, which are chosen as our focus because deep learning techniques are increasingly employed in the domain of malware detection/classification, but their vulnerability to adversarial evasion attack has yet to be tackled~\cite{raff2017malware}.